 The Dunwoody Library, 5339 Chamblee-Dunwoody Road (at the intersection of Womack Road/ Ashford Center Pkwy), (770) 512-4640

 Thousands of books-most priced from $.25 to $2.00.
 The sale includes 25,000 items: current hardback fiction and non-fiction, paperbacks, children’s books, videos, CDs, DVDs, audio books, vinyl records, magazines, puzzles, and collectible books.
 Thanks to a private donation of over 3,000 books, this sale will include lots of history and lots of signed books in most genres.
 All proceeds benefit the Dunwoody Library and the DeKalb Library System.

 You!
 Be a Friend of the Dunwoody Library!
 Get tons of books and other materials at bargain prices, and support your library!
 Memberships start as low as $5 per year.

-We welcome book donations all year long (except from 09/16/19 - 09/30/19).
+We welcome book donations all year long (except from 01/16/20-01/27/20).

-Topic: Untangling Alzheimer’s
+Untangling Alzheimer’s --

-The Science & The Medicine Speakers: Dr. Allan Levey, MD, PhD and Dr. David Weinshenker, PhD Program Summary:
+Speakers: Dr. Allan Levey, MD, PhD and Dr. David Weinshenker, PhD -- Emory University

 Dr. Allan Levey is Professor and Chairman of the Department of Neurology at Emory University, and he is Director of the Emory Alzheimer’s Disease Research Center.
 Dr. Levey has been at Emory University since 1991, where he has held a number of positions, including Director of Graduate Studies for the Neuroscience PhD Program, Founding Director of the Emory Center for Neurodegenerative Disease, and Director of the Emory MD/PhD Training Program.
 Dr. Levey is a neurologist and neuroscientist internationally recognized for his work in neurodegenerative disease and has more than 270 research publications.